-f It is ordained that, after the quantity of shipping, in

-the Company's fervice, shall be reduced to 45,000 tons,

-the ship that has been first worn out or condemned shall

-be first rebuilt and employed, and so in rotation, the

-owners of each ship tendering the same on as low terms

-^{&#}x27; as any other.'
-This law was repealed on the 24th of September, 1788, and another (the 56th) made in its room.

-ordaining that ' previous to leave for building, the ow-

-^{} ners shall confent to let their respective ships to the comwhich

-^{&#}x27; pany, upon each voyage, at as low a freight as any other

-^{&#}x27; thip that can be obtained by the Court of Directors,

-Do the Old Ship Owners make offers to constantly lower than others as always to obtain this preference fairly?
+f It is ordained that, after the quantity of shipping, in the Company's fervice, shall be reduced to 45,000 tons, the ship that has been first worn out or condemned shall be first rebuilt and employed, and so in rotation, the owners of each ship tendering the same on as low terms &#x27; as any other.'
+This law was repealed on the 24th of September, 1788, and another (the 56th) made in its room, ordaining that ' previous to leave for building, the ow- \ ners shall confent to let their respective ships to the company, upon each voyage, at as low a freight as any other &#x27; thip that can be obtained by the Court of Directors, which Do the Old Ship Owners make offers to constantly lower than others as always to obtain this preference fairly?
 I put it to their consciences and to those of the Directors to affirm this; and, in the mean time, I let the issue rest with the common sense of the public; who are well acquainted with the natural eagerness of strangers to become competitors in a case so notoriously advantageous, to those employed, as that under enquiry.
 I shall not insist farther upon the instances of the Tartar, the Chapman and the Hartwell; for I trust that I have already said enough upon the subject of them.
-But I may notice the recent complaint of Mr. Alderman Macaulay respecting the Pitt, as a case the more particularly in which have been or shall be constructed and fitted in the fame manner with the regular ships of about 800 tons, or upwards, at this time employed its the Company's fervice."-If the Company is injured, it appears, from hence, that it is not for want of laws, but for want of the laws being executed.
+But I may notice the recent complaint of Mr. Alderman Macaulay respecting the Pitt, as a case the more particularly in point; which have been or shall be constructed and fitted in the fame manner with the regular ships of about 800 tons, or upwards, at this time employed its the Company's fervice."-If the Company is injured, it appears, from hence, that it is not for want of laws, but for want of the laws being executed. point; fince it took place in spite of the reflections occasioned by the late resignation of one of the Directors, and of the repeated reproaches made to the Directors on account of their partiality.

-point;

-point; fince it took place in spite of the reflections occasioned by the late resignation of one of the Directors, and of the repeated reproaches made to the Directors on account of their partiality.
 Abuses must indeed be inveterate, when they admit of no respite at a moment when prudence calls for it.
 But were it possible to get over these different arguments, what are we to say to the comparative cheapness of the Swedish Company's navigation to the East-Indies, even since our ships have been constructed on modelsequally large with theirs?
-What are we to think of the Ostend Company, who posfess ships of our own building, and employ officers and men of our own nation, and yet navigate 30 or 40 per cent. cheaper .
-Above all, what are we to think of the Americans, who find it answer to send, among other things, deal timber to the East, and to import teas in long-boats.
-Let those be asked who have tried the experiment in these several cases, whether the difference of expence upon a comparison is not enormous.

-[·] See Mr. Brough's affertions on the subject hereafter cited.
+What are we to think of the Ostend Company, who posfess ships of our own building, and employ officers and men of our own nation, and yet navigate 30 or 40 per cent. cheaper \.
+Above all, what are we to think of the Americans, who find it answer to send, · See Mr. Brough's affertions on the subject hereafter cited.